Starsakary/TronjDocument/mddocs/RPC_APIs.md

 **THROWS**

-IllegalException, if the parameters are not correct.
+IllegalException, if the parameters are not correct(e.g. block does not exist).

 **EXAMPLE**